sanducanxue/coins-docs.github.io/docs/rest-api.md

 **General Info on Limits**

-* intervalNum describes the amount of the interval.
-For example, intervalNum 5 with intervalLetter M means "Every 5 minutes".
+* `intervalNum` describes the amount of the interval.
+For example, `intervalNum 5` with `intervalLetter M` means "Every 5 minutes".

-* A 429 will be returned when either rate limit is violated.
+* A HTTP status code 429 will be returned when the rate limit is violated.

 ### IP Limits

-* Each route has a `weight` which determines for the number of requests each endpoint counts for.
-Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
+* Each route has a `weight` which determines the number of requests each endpoint counts for.
+Endpoints with heavier operations or those that involve multiple symbols will have a higher `weight`.
-* When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
+* When a 429 response code is received, it is mandatory for the API user to back off and refrain from making further requests.
-* **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).**
+* **Repeated failure to comply with rate limits and a disregard for backing off after receiving 429 responses can result in an automated IP ban.
+The HTTP status code 418 is used for IP bans.**
-* IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.
+* IP bans are tracked and their duration increases for repeat offenders, ranging **from 2 minutes to 3 days**.
-* A `Retry-After` header is sent with a 418 or 429 responses and will give the **number of seconds**required to wait, in the case of a 429, to prevent a ban, or, in the case of a 418, until the ban is over.
+* A `Retry-After` header iis included in 418 or 429 responses, indicating the number of seconds that need to be waited in order to prevent a ban (for 429) or until the ban is lifted (for 418).
-* **The limits on the API are based on the IPs, not the API keys.**
+* **The limits imposed by the API are based on IP addresses rather than API keys**

 ### Order Rate Limits

-- When the order count exceeds the limit, you will receive a 429 error without the `Retry-After` header.
+* When the order count exceeds the limit, you will receive a 429 error without the `Retry-After` header.

-- The order rate limit is counted against each IP and UID.
+* The order rate limit is counted against each IP and UID.

 ### Websocket Limits

-- A single connection can listen to a maximum of 1024 streams.
+* A single connection can listen to a maximum of 1024 streams.

 ### /api/ Limit Introduction

-- Endpoints related to `/api/*`:
+* For endpoints related to `/api/*`:

-  - According to the two modes of IP and UID limit, each are independent.
+  * There are two modes of limit enforcement: IP limit and UID limit.
+Each mode operates independently.

-  - Endpoints share the 1200 per minute limit based on IP.
+  * The IP limit allows a maximum of 1200 requests per minute across all endpoints within the `/api/*` namespace.

-### Endpoint security type
+### Endpoint Security Type

-* Each endpoint has a security type that determines the how you will interact with it.This is stated next to the NAME of the endpoint.
+* Each endpoint is associated with a security type, which indicates how you should interact with it.
+The security type is specified next to the name of the endpoint.
-  - If no security type is stated, assume the security type is NONE.
+  * If no security type is mentioned, assume that the security type is NONE.
-* API-keys are passed into the Rest API via the `X-COINS-APIKEY`header.
+* API keys are passed to the Rest API via the `X-COINS-APIKEY`header.
-* API-keys and secret-keys **are case sensitive**.
+* Both API keys and secret keys **are case sensitive**.
-* API-keys can be configured to only access certain types of secure endpoints.
-  For example, one API-key could be used for TRADE only, while another API-key can access everything except for TRADE routes.
+* API keys can be configured to have access only to specific types of secure endpoints.
+For example, one API key may be restricted to TRADE routes only, while another API key can have access to all routes except TRADE.
-* By default, API-keys can access all secure routes.
+* By default, API keys have access to all secure routes.

 Security Type | Description
 ------------ | ------------
 NONE | Endpoint can be accessed freely.
-TRADE | Endpoint requires sending a valid API-Key and signature.
+TRADE | Endpoint requires sending a valid API Key and signature.
-USER_DATA | Endpoint requires sending a valid API-Key and signature.
+USER_DATA | Endpoint requires sending a valid API Key and signature.
-USER_STREAM | Endpoint requires sending a valid API-Key.
+USER_STREAM | Endpoint requires sending a valid API Key.
-MARKET_DATA | Endpoint requires sending a valid API-Key.
+MARKET_DATA | Endpoint requires sending a valid API Key.

 * `TRADE` and `USER_DATA` endpoints are `SIGNED` endpoints.

-### SIGNED (TRADE and USER_DATA) Endpoint security
+### SIGNED (TRADE and USER_DATA) Endpoint Security

 * `SIGNED` endpoints require an additional parameter, `signature`, to be sent in the  `query string` or `request body`.